DataDog/integrations-core/amazon_eks_anywhere/README.md

 ### Datadog Helm chart configuration

-The [Agent deployment instructions with Helm][16] can be use with these additional configuration instructions:
+Use the [Agent deployment instructions with Helm][16] with these additional configuration instructions:

 1. Set `datadog.kubelet.tlsVerify` to `false`.
 2. Set a toleration on the Agent pod.
 This is necessary for monitoring the control plane.